idzan/web-2021-reloaded/privacy.md

 This site doesn’t collect any personal data, at all.
 Seriously, as this site is without analytics or other tracking codes it doesn’t collect anything.
 Only thing on site which is saved in your browser is local setting (view: [Cookie Information’s](#cookies){:.link__internal}).

-All data that is collected is browser and visit information from our service provider Cloudflare (check their [Privacy Policy](https://www.cloudflare.com/privacypolicy/){:.link__external}{:target="blank"}) so it can serve site to you faster using Content Delivery Network.
+All data that is collected is browser and visit information from our service provider Cloudflare (check their [Privacy Policy](https://www.cloudflare.com/privacypolicy/){:.link__external}{:target="blank"}{rel="noopener noreferrer"}) so it can serve site to you faster using Content Delivery Network.

 ## What private data owner and site collects?